stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>It's just a single page!
 Good luck finding anything!</i>
 <br><br>

+**06.01.23 - the week of 3D**
+I'd made two new years resolutions:
+- use as little screens as possible on the weeekends
+- write a diary entry before going to sleep everyday

+The idea was to not attempt something specific, but to create as many opportunities for reflection as possible.
+Then, if I want to do something specific, I can spend all the videogame-less weekends and late night writing sessions to think about it.
+That worked pretty well for Producer and so far it also seems to work for real life.

+Not that I actually got anything done.
+I now just have a detailed record of a week full of semi-failure.

+Two projects I'd planned on starting this week got pushed back, leaving me antsy and weird.
+Unable to focus and confused, I caught up on all the screen time I'd missed on the weekend, playing through SIGNALIS twice.

+Luckily, the deadline for a submission was also pushed back, so while my lackluster effort on it wasn't rewarded, it also wasn't punished.
+Yay?

+Thanks to the steam sale, PRODUCER has sold more than 1000 units!
+Yay!

+The main event of the week, however, was intense and sudden backpain.
+Not inexplicable, but unexpected.
+Why now?
+I'd been going... oh, yeah.
+I'd stopped going on walks.

+Back to that, then.

+And wow.
+Why did I ever stop?
+I guess it was a slow process, a gradual erosion, like always when habits die.
+But how could this happen?
+I love going on walks.
+It's weirdly warm right now and sometimes I don't even need a jacket.

+I climb up through a path of tight trees and emerge into a wide panorama, tall blue clouds parralaxing like distant mountains above rolling hills of orange reeds.

+The sunsets are glorious red and blue and purple and sometimes yellow, bright and surreal in the afternoon.

+There is thick fog at night and I can't even see 3 meters ahead of me.
+The trees are black silhouettes and hikers rotate their phones like lighthouses.
+A car cuts through the white soup only to dissolve in it a short time later.

+I hike and wander and think of 3D level desigm.
+How rich and dense.
+How many possibilities for amazing vistas and winding passages.
+If only I could work with that.

+I can't, so I close off this wildly unproductive week with a little private game jam.
+[The result](https://stuffedwombat.itch.io/slippy) is quite nice.
+Maybe I'll get some shit done next week.
+I really have to.
+There's not much time left.

+Cheers,
+josh

 **30.12.22 - the year of productivity**

 Last friday of the year.
 Time to look back.